Updated: Jun 16

 You’re restricted by your endurance;

-Freeletics motivates you to beat your previous time and always compete with the time.
-I see this as a con because it is about the form, not speed.
-Besides, it increases the chance of injury;
+Freeletics motivates you to beat your previous time and always compete with yourself.
+Some might say it's a con because it is about the form, not speed;

 No warm-ups or cool-downs included;

 No music too.
-The workouts soon can get boring;
+The workouts can get too silent;

-A bit expensive considering that other apps are offering the same for less money.
+Lastly, Freeletics is a bit expensive considering that other workout apps are offering the same for less money.

-So who finds Freeletics suitable?
+So who might find Freeletics good for them?
 Personally, I see this fitness app used by intermediates/advanced who want to stay in shape.
 Freeletics is great for increasing your cardio endurance but not as great for building muscle or welcoming a complete beginner.

 Let me explain – Freeletics claims that it’s suitable for “all fitness levels”, however it feels like this app is meant for an amateur athlete or fitness enthusiast.